Musbi8788/Market_Tracker/README.md

 ## Register Page
 ![Register Page](photos/1img.png)
 If you register as a client you can only view products.
-But if you register as a seller you can post products and view them
+But if you register as a seller you can post products and view them.

 ## Log In Page
 ![Log In Page](photos/4img.png)